microsoft/AzureTRE/templates/workspace_services/guacamole/user_resources/README.md

 This folder contains user resources that can be deployed with the Guacamole workspace service:

-- linuxvm - a Linux-based virtual machine (expects an Ubuntu 18.04-based VM)
+- linuxvm - a Linux-based virtual machine (expects an Ubuntu 18.Ubuntu 22.04 LTS-based VM)
 - windowsvm - A Windows-based virtual machine